wcolemanred/ShelterVR/README.md

 1. Open the **File > Build Settings** menu
 2. Select **Android** as the Platform
 3. Select **ETC2 (GLES 3.0)** as the Texture Compression
-4. Click on **Switch Platform** and wait a couple of minutes for the project to convert (this can take more than 10 minutes of low-end machines)
+4. Click on **Switch Platform** and wait a couple of minutes for the project to convert (this takes more than 10 minutes of low-end machines)

 Once converterted into an Android project, the compilation errors should be gone.